jamesgsw/A-Statistical-Apporach-to-the-Titanic-Accident/README.md

 ### Files in Repo
 There are 5 files in this repo.
 <br>"Analysis & Prediction for Titanic-Statistical View.ipynb" is the heart of this project with the analysis and codes inside a Jupiter Notebook file.
-<br> "ANOVA Test.png" & "Chi-Sqaured Test.png" contains the mathematical notation and formulas that I used for my Bivariate Analysis attained from my university Statistics Module.
 <br> "train.csv" is the dataset that I utilised for my analysis. "test.csv" contains the data for the test done for the Kaggle competition.